 My video tutorial

 Below is my video tutorial for you to watch.
 Use the triangle on the image to turn on the video.
 If you are on a cellphone or other device, turn it horizontal for better viewing.
 If for whatever reason the video doesn’t work in this browser then you can watch it on my YouTube channel HERE.

 First part of the macrame chandelier

 For this part, you only need Vertical Lark’s Head knots for the top and Square Knots for the side strands.
 If you measure and cut a piece of macrame yarn 45 feet long, it should be enough to wrap the top part.

 This macrame chandelier tutorial would have gotten way too long had I described the exact same steps again.
-So if you need more details then head on over to the macrame flush mount light fixture for more in-depth descriptions.
-The steps are also all in the above video tutorial which is a must-watch should you want to make your own chandelier.
+If you need more details then head on over to the macrame flush mount light fixture for more in-depth descriptions.
+The steps are also in the above video tutorial which is very helpful.

 Top part of the chandelier